salonisnaik/salonisnaik/README.md

 - 👋 Hi, I’m @salonisnaik
-- 👀 I’m interested in ...
+- 👀 I’m interested in cognitive science!
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me snaik7@ucmerced.edu...
+- 📫 How to reach me snaik7@ucmerced.edu
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I love to crochet!
-My latest project was a photocard holder
+My latest project was a star charm :).

 <!---
 salonisnaik/salonisnaik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.